 Clinical Research Support Office/CRSO

-The mission of the Clinical Research Support Office (CRSO) in the CTSA is to provide comprehensive, coordinated resources, education, and services to scientists, physicians, investigative teams, research staff, support staff, and human research participants, in a manner that is thorough, consistent, efficient, compassionate to participants, and integrated across the entire research enterprise so that research is conducted to the highest standards of safety and ethics, and at the highest standards of scientific design and integrity.
+The mission of the Clinical Research Support Office (CRSO) as recipient of an Clinical Translational Science Award is to provide comprehensive, coordinated resources, education, and services to the Rockefeller clinical research community, community partners, and human research participants in a manner that is integrated across the entire research enterprise, so that research is conducted to the highest standards of safety and ethics, and at the highest standards of scientific design and integrity.

-The Clinical Research Officer will coordinate the policies, personnel, and activities of the CRSO with the Participant and Clinical Initiatives Resources (PCIR), and with Hospital Information Services, the Office of Regulatory Affairs, and the IRB with regard to human subject protections and ethics, quality assurance, oversight, and compliance.
+The Clinical Research Officer coordinates the policies, personnel, and activities of the CRSO with those of other cores and departments, including the Clinical and Translational Research Facilitation Office, and with Hospital Information Services, the Office of Regulatory Affairs, and the IRB with regard to human subject protections and ethics, quality assurance, oversight, and compliance.

-The CRSO is operationally linked to the BioInformatics Department and the fulfillment of the Hospital Information Technology (IT) Strategic Plan, on which the Clinical Research Officer has collaborated from its conception.
+The CRSO works closely with the BioInformatics Department.
 This collaboration is crucial as the promise of data integration, transparency, and workflow assistance integral to the IT Plan are crucial to the dissemination of commonly utilized protocol information, critical regulatory and safety information, the reduction of duplication of effort, and the removal of obstacles to the conduct of translational clinical research, all of which are critical to the success of the clinical research enterprise.